 - Harris, Ruth-Ann and B. Emer O'Keefe.
 The Search for Missing Friends Irish Immigrant Advertisements Placed in the Boston Pilot Volume II 1851-1853.
 Boston, MA: New England Historic Genealogical Society, 1991.
 Print.

 - Leyburn, James Graham.
 The Scotch-Irish A Social History.
 Chapel Hill: UNC Press, 1962.
 Print.
 (ISBN 0807842591).

 - McDonnell, Frances.
 Emigrants from Ireland to America 1735-1743 A Transcription of the report of the Irish House of Commons into Enforced emigration to America.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0-8063-1331-5).

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 The McCann Family Crest was acquired from the Houseofnames.com archives.
 The McCann Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 2 December 2013 at 17:34.
+This page was last modified on 29 October 2015 at 18:11.